ihaveulcers/Python-Auto-Pet-Feeder/Steps.md

 This is what i did.
 Please let me know if there's a more elegant way to do this.

+**My Pre-conditions**
+- it has to be headless setup
+- Unstable internet, so it has to run on its own
 <br>
 <br>
 <br>